-The COVID pandemic continues to impact students, families, and staff across the district.
-Missed school due to closures, absences due to COVID, and extended periods of distance learning have led to a decrease in students' academic achievement and social-emotional wellbeing.
-The programs and services in this LCAP are designed to lessen the impact of the COVID pandemic.
+Over the past couple of years, the COVID pandemic had a large impact to students, families, and staff across the district.
+Missed school due to closures, absences due to COVID, and extended periods of distance learning led to a decrease in students' academic achievement and social-emotional wellbeing.
+The programs and services in this LCAP are designed to lessen the impact of the COVID pandemic and bring HESD beyond pre-pandemic levels.